jergason/blog/posts/tools-are-not-bad-deeds-done-with-them-are.md

 ---

-title: Tools are not bad, deeds done with them are
+title: Tools Are Not Bad, Deeds Done With Them Are
 date: '2012-04-05'
 categories: rants
 tags: [culture]